tymaestro/The-Sweat-Life/README.md

 [Pexels](https://www.pexels.com/) to find and download images.

 [Codemy](https://www.youtube.com/c/Codemycom) for a better understanding of a simplified views structure.

+Django walkthrough for sign-up form structure in HTML.

 [Bootstrap](https://getbootstrap.com/) for some layout and styling features.